-Make a light fruit cake for the Holidays and enjoy a homemade treat that can be enjoyed year-round.
+Make a light fruit cake for the Holidays or for a homemade treat that can be enjoyed year-round.
 Frosted or non frosted, they taste naturally fruity and especially good.

 Mom's Recipe Scrapbooks (1920s)

 1 cup butter, 2 cups sugar, 6 eggs, 1/2 cup milk, 3-1/2 cups flour, 3 teaspoons baking powder, 1/2 pound seeded raisins, 1/2 pound seedless raisins, 1/2 pound dates, 1/2 pound almonds, 1/2 cup citron peel thinly sliced.
 Mix and bake in a slow oven (250°F).

 1/2 pound each of crystallized orange peel, lemon peel, pineapple, and red cherries, finely cut

 1/2 teaspoon salt

 1/2 pound citron peel, finely cut

 1 tablespoon lemon juice

 10 egg whites, stiffly beaten

 Sift flour once, measure, add baking powder, soda, salt, and sift together three times.
 Sift 1 cup of this flour mixture over fruit and nuts; mix thoroughly.